Varun-Mulchandani/591-RTDL/README.md

 # 591-RTDL

+Code and Screenshots can be found in the 'proj' directory.

 Result proofs can be viewed as screenshots in folders that end with 'SC'.

 Complete Results for 2 Convolutional Layer Network: